 19. Muffins and bread

 For muffin and bread recipes, juice pulp is a great source of nutrient-dense moisture.
 Combine berries, oranges, apples, carrots, and even kale to create your flavor combination.

 To make a delicious, aromatic tea, dehydrate your fruit pulp and add some flower varieties, vanilla, cinnamon, cardamom, or citrus bergamia.
 In one cup, you’ll get both flavor and valuable phytonutrients.

-Even though this is not 100% certain, bread, parched vegetables, as well as fruit pulp can be used to top salads or as a substitute for breadcrumbs in conventional baked goods such as fillings (use veggie pulp) or pastry porridge (use fruit pulp).
+Bread, parched vegetables, as well as fruit pulp may be used to top salads or as a substitute for breadcrumbs in conventional baked goods such as fillings (use veggie pulp) or pastry porridge (use fruit pulp).

 Mix the vegetable pulp with sour cream and spices to make a fantastic veggie or chip dip.
 Think about making chutneys or incorporating them into homemade hummus for an extra kick.